Website Development and Marketing

 Search engines visit web pages using a program called a "crawler" or "spider"; which reads all of the content on a page.
 They then condense the information found into a database of Web pages content that it has already collected.
-They also collect all the Web pages that link to your site, for use in determining your site s popularity.
+They also collect all the Web pages that link to your site, for use in determining your site's popularity.
 This is why others linking to your Web site plays a role in gaining good position.
-Then the engines use a mathematical formula to determine your site s relevance for a given search term.
-The more relevant your site, the higher the engine positions your site in the search results.
+Then the engines use a mathematical formula to determine your site's relevance for a given search term.
+The more relevant your site, the higher the engines position your site in the search results.

 Major Factors for Determining Relevance

 Primarily the title, page copy and link text are the most significant "on page"; factors on the site pages for determining rankings.
 Incoming links to a web site are the most significant "off page"; factors that help determine ranking.
 However, the off page factors are not nearly as important as the on page factors.
 Frankly, no matter how popular your web site is, your site will not show up for a competitive search term if the on page factors of title, page copy and link text are not strong enough.